IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_instance.html.markdown

 - `virtual_cores_assigned` - (Integer) The virtual cores that are assigned to the instance.
 - `volumes` - (List of strings) The list of volume IDs that are attached to the instance.

-  **Notes** Ibmi software licenses for IBMi virtual server instances --software licenses currently only supports IBMi instances
+  **Notes** Ibmi software licenses for IBMi virtual server instances -- only for IBMi instances
 - `pi_ibmi_css` - (Boolean) IBMi Cloud Storage Solution.
 - `pi_ibmi_pha` - (Boolean) IBMi Power High Availability.
 - `pi_ibmi_rds` - (Boolean) IBMi Rational Dev Studio.